 Cardiac MRI Program

-Cardiac MRI (magnetic resonance imaging) is a noninvasive test that uses radio waves, magnets and a computer to create moving and still pictures of the heart and major blood vessels.
-Depending on what is needed, the scan may be used to create 2-dimensional or 3-dimensional images.
+Cardiac MRI is a noninvasive test that uses radio waves, magnets and a computer to make detailed moving and still pictures of the heart and major blood vessels.
+The scan may be used to create 2-dimensional or 3-dimensional images.
 It lets your child’s heart doctor (pediatric cardiologist) and radiologist check the heart muscle, valves and chambers and the blood flow through the heart.

 What is the Cardiac MRI Program?

-Seattle Children’s Cardiac MRI Program provides child- and teen-focused MRI testing and interpretation.
-We perform about 300 cardiac MRIs each year.
+Seattle Children’s Cardiac MRI Program provides MRIs for babies, children and teens, and we interpret the results.
+We do about 300 cardiac MRIs each year.

-Our team of pediatric specialists uses the latest technology to create very detailed images of your child’s heart to diagnose and plan treatment for congenital heart defects and conditions, including:
+Our pediatric specialists use the latest MRI technology to diagnose and plan treatment for heart conditions including:

 - Coarctation of the aorta